 integrate latest technologies to assists driver on the core task of driving

-minimize the interaction with contents unrelated to core task of driving
+eliminate the interaction with contents unrelated to the core task of driving

 minimize driver's learning curve to complete the task